holistic Yoga & Wellbeing

 I also work with the Tarot, an art I began learning when I was a teenager (although this is not relevant in most sessions and is only occasionally used when requested in 1 to 1s).
 I use other earth and sky based practices such as moon cycle charting and what I call "mother earth grounding" practice.

 My Mission statement: I am committed to holding space which facilitates self-healing for all through therapeutic sessions whilst acknowledging and respecting the origins of the practices being shared.
 It is my mission to present an authentic version of myself, beliefs and values through that which I share with you.
 I believe that all beings are equal but that due to the historic oppression many faced and continue to endure to this day people of black, Asian and minority ethnic heritage have a harder path to walk especially in seeking out safe spaces, free of racism and/or prejudice in which to practice yoga and healing.
 Not only is this important to acknowledge as a healing facilitator, but is particularly relevant to yoga practices because their origins lie with the indigenous peoples of South and East Asia.
 In Europe and across America, Australia etc we are able to enjoy the benefits of Yoga because the teachings have been shared with us.
 Theses teachings do not belong to our ancestors and so we must hold them with even more care, like a precious borrowed item which we wish to avoid damaging.
 It is just one of the reasons we facilitators must make ourselves aware of how injustices can be perpetuated if we only cherry pick the parts of yoga which appeal to us whilst erasing the true history.
 Or how in failing to recognise race trauma, we then become complicit in the continued oppression of marginalised people.
 If we are benefitting from something, we must at the very least, honour and credit the origins and we must remain open to listening to and centring the needs of any people who have suffered because of historic and modern-day oppression.
 Hopefully we strive to go beyond that too.
-Hopefully we are holding all those deserving of healing in safe, accountable spaces.
+Hopefully we are holding all in safe, accountable spaces.
 Read more on my thoughts on this here.

 © Copyright Lisa Wehbe Holistic Yoga & Wellbeing